- Dr Sharmila Gamlath

 Senior Fellow of the Higher Education Academy

-Dr Sharmila Gamlath is currently a Maths and Statistics Educator (Lecturer) with QUT’s Student Success Group.
-In this role she fosters the academic success of students in the QUT Business School and across the university by supporting them to acquire the mathematical and quantitative skills to undertake their studies successfully.
+Dr Sharmila Gamlath is currently a Senior Lecturer with QUT’s Student Success Group.
+In her role as Maths and Statistics Educator for the QUT Business School, she fosters the academic success of students in the QUT Business School and across the university by supporting them to acquire the mathematical and quantitative skills to undertake their studies successfully.
 An economist by training, Sharmila’s research expertise lies in the area of dynamic macroeconomic modelling approach, with a particular focus on issues relating to human capital accumulation, economic growth and inequality.
 She also undertakes research on the allied area of human development where she examines themes such as the measurement of human development and the intricate linkages between people-centered development and other socio-political aspects.
 In her present role with the Student Success Group, Sharmila regularly undertakes research on higher education and learning and teaching matters.
 Her research interests in this space span topics such as peer learning among university students, student satisfaction and higher education finance.

 Sharmila’s teaching career spans over fifteen years across the secondary and tertiary levels both in Australia and overseas.
 In these positions she taught a variety of subject areas including economics, management, statistics and mathematics.
 She is a Senior Fellow of the Higher Education Academy, UK and has undertaken a range of training and professional development in learning and teaching including completing the Graduate Certificate in Academic Practice at QUT in 2018.
 In recognition of Sharmila’s teaching contribution, she received a QUT Vice Chancellor’s Performance Award in 2015.
 She was also part of QUT’s STIMulate Program that won an Australian Award for University Teaching as well as two Wharton Reimagine Awards in 2016.

-Lecturer (Maths and Statistics Educator) for QUT Business School
+Maths and Statistics Educator for QUT Business School

 Student Success Group, Learning and Teaching Unit, QUT

 This role involves supporting students in the QUT Business School and across the university acquire the mathematical and quantitative skills to undertake their studies successfully through workshops, peer enabled support, development of online resources and individual consultations.
-In addition to support programs targeting specific units with quantitative content, Sharmila has also developed generic workshop offerings in Maths and Excel to upskill students.
-This role also involves undertaking higher education research.
+In addition to support programs targeting specific units with quantitative content, Sharmila has also developed a number of generic workshop series to upskill students in Maths and Excel.

 Unit Coordinator and Lecturer